ecological-codes/ecological-codes.github.io/README.md

 ## 3. Distinguishing Proper Agents

-An agent that passes the test of abiding by these ecological codes, is said to be a *proper* agent, in comparision to improper ones that can deny the veridicality and acceptability of these primary and axiomatic codes.
+An agent that passes the test of abiding by these ecological codes, is said to be a *proper* agent, in comparision to improper ones that can deny the veridicality and acceptability of these primary and *nearly axiomatic* codes.

 ### 3.1.
 Table of Ecological Codes